patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

     - External table makes ELT process easier to be implemented reducing the gap between data lake and data warehouse, but still can be benefited from partitioning by ***Hive-style Partitioning***
     - Actually, Parquet files embed data schema into the files.
 We can use some operators that support referring parquet internal schema to create external tables in data warehouse.
 So, we don't have to pre-define schema for every tables, except within an stardardized data processing framework.
     - Transformer from *Bronze* layer to *Silver* layer can be a custom framework that stardardizes data format and follows company's data governance.
 There's multiple relevant libraries can be mentioned here, such as ***pyspark***, ***dlt***, and etc. depended on data sources, acceptable cost, and team expertise in tools.
     - There're also multiple tools that support transforming data from *Silver* layer to *Gold* layer such as ***dbt***, ***SQL Mesh***, and etc. or even native airflow operator.
-Such tools give ability to visualize transformation logic and enable data lineage, native integrated data dict for a better maintainance.
+Such tools give ability to visualize transformation logic and enable data lineage, native integrated data dict for a better maintenance.
         - Many companies discourage the use of these tools giving the reason that it's not appropriate for big scale projects and too messy to maintain.
-However, I disagree this because there're practices and principles that solve this problem, like ***Data Mesh*** *(twisted from Domain-driven design: DDD)* and ***Modularity***.
+However, I disagree this because there're practices and principles that can solve this problem, like ***Data Mesh*** *(twisted from Domain-driven design: DDD)* and ***Modularity***.
-        - Anyway, it requires highly skilled data archietct and data engineer to develop and maintain these tools along with the priciples.
-So, they might not be able to focus this enough since it can be quite a low-level foundation and very far from a product that's seemed to be more profitable to the company.
+        - Anyway, it requires highly skilled data archietct and data engineer together to develop and maintain these tools along with the principles.
+I thought they were not being able to focus on this low-level foundation enough so they said it's a mess, because it can be very far from final products that seems to be more profitable to the company.

 ### 3.2 Data Modeling and Optimization in Production

 This topic is quite important, since it can be highly involved in cost optimization.
 - Although *ingestion* process is completed, we might need to transformed it, besides of raw cleaned and normalized data, with custom business logic, and tables aggregation to further analyze and exploit more from data.
 - This process usually referred to *ELT* or *transformation* that is not the same *transformation* in ingestion process, which is just controling data quality by casting type, formatting date/timestamp or mapping data into specified schema by a framework.
 - Transformed data models can be located in *curate* or *gold* layer in *medallion architecture*, but sometimes can be in *semantic layer* which is referred to another transformation sub-layer before being shown on dashboard.
-However, this depends on companies' data archietcture and agreement between teams.
+However, this also depends on companies' data archietcture and agreement between teams.
 ![semantic-concept](./docs/semantic-concept.jpg)
-- Transformation process can be done with SQL by analytic engineer, data analyst, domain expert, and etc. to make data become more meaningful to business aspect.
-However without proper expertise in SQL and data modeling, cost from dashboard usage and data preparation can be gone in a very wrong way.
+- Transformation process can be done with SQL by analytic engineer, data analyst, domain expert, etc. or data engineer if necessary to make data become more meaningful to business aspect.
+However, without proper expertise in SQL and data modeling, cost from dashboard usage and data preparation can be gone in a very wrong way.
 - Tools that support transformation at aggregation level is emerging, since ELT pattern is still counted as modern at the moment for batch data engineering pipeline.
-Some of famous tools you might have heard could be *dbt*, and *SQLMesh* which enable ability to perform complex incremental data loading logic, SCD handling, data lineage, data dict, and built-in data quality controlling at high level.
-However, you could still implement data aggregation with native airflow operator introduced by official provider by executing sql directly to data warehouse through Airflow.
+Some of famous tools you might have heard could be *dbt*, and *SQLMesh* which enable ability to perform complex incremental data loading logic, SCD handling, data lineage, data dict, and offer built-in data quality controlling at high level.
+However, you could still implement traditional data aggregation with native airflow operator introduced by official provider by executing sql directly to data warehouse through Airflow.
+- What should be considered in gold layer for technical aspects are:
+    - SCD (Slow Changing Dimension) handling
+    - snapshot and incremental transformation (which usually involved with how ingestion pipelines work and silver layer partitioning)
+    - data transferring behavior or ingestion method (full dump, append, delta, or replace)
+    - business logic (if semantic layer does not exist or it required pre-calculation in gold layer)

 #### 3.3 How to Optimize Data Models

-- What should be considered in gold layer (or curated) is technical aspects such as, SCD (Slow Changing Dimension), snapshot and incremental transformation (which usually involved with how ingestion pipelines work and silver layer partitioning), data transferring behavior or ingestion method (full dump, append, delta, or replace), and business logic (if semantic layer not exists or it required pre-calculation in gold layer)
-- **Pre-calculated table was proved to be more optimized when data is queried to dashboard.
-Moreover, data aggregation with only necessary partitioning considered also important in cost optimization when it come to larger scale in production database.**
+- Pre-calculated table (native table on gold layer) was proved to be more optimized when data is queried to dashboard compared with using view considered by both cost and time performance, because it don't have to scan component tables for aggregation multiple times to repeatedly create the same business-goal table, and the native table is claimed to be more optimized in time performance compared with view.
-- Using view not only prevent downstream users from modifying table in ideal, but also manipulate the users to query from only specific period of data or partition resulting in lesser data scanning per read or per dashboard refresh.
+- Using view not only prevent downstream users from modifying table in ideal, but also manipulate the users to query from only necessary or specific partitions or columns resulting in lesser data scanning per read or per dashboard refresh which is important in cost optimization to reduce cost from unnecessary scanning when it come to larger scale in production database.
-    - Using view can futher lead to *data governance* issues such as user permission to read from both table and view if not considering dashboard permission.
+    - Using view can futher lead to *data governance* issues such as user permission to read from both table and view besides from dashboard permission.
-- Modeling data warehouse to *star schema* or *snowflake schema* (considered to be fact/dimension pattern) is claimed multiple times to be more cost optimized, but it lack of quantitative evidence.
+- Modeling data warehouse to *star schema* or *snowflake schema* (considered to be fact/dimension pattern) is claimed multiple times to be more cost optimized, but it lacks of quantitative evidence.

 ## 4. EDA and Data Visualization